Originally published in InformationWeek on December 19th

 Security That Enhances Productivity

 This is the next evolution in our drive to provide enterprises secure file sharing, but without creating end-user complexity.
 We have always believed that users and IT can both love a solution, and that security can enhance productivity.
-In the early days of Syncplicity we launched Shared Links, which give users the ability to avoid email attachment limits and protect files by being able to deactivate links.
+In the early days of Syncplicity by Axway we launched Shared Links, which give users the ability to avoid email attachment limits and protect files by being able to deactivate links.
 This year, we added Secure Shared Links, which enables users and IT the ability to restrict the recipient list, require passwords, and set automatic link expiration.
 Now, with this controlled release we are offering Secure Shared Files, the ability to manage file permissions and activities after the recipient has downloaded the files.

 Users today demand unprecedented ease of use, and choice of device, when it comes to collaboration.
 We expect to be able to work with business files, on all our devices, as easily as we handle photos and music.
 Existing solutions for secure file sharing—even “new” SaaS solutions on the market – have put an unnecessary “tax” on end users by forcing them to change they way they work.
-With Syncplicity Secure Shared Files, they can now add security and control to files without missing a beat— so there’s no need to change the way they work on our account.
+With Syncplicity by Axway Secure Shared Files, they can now add security and control to files without missing a beat— so there’s no need to change the way they work on our account.

 Controlled Release Availability